John Linc Stine, Executive Director

 Email Jen.
 Or call: 651-313-5807

 Connie joined Freshwater in 2016 after 12 years working in communications, management, and development for several environmental nonprofits.
-She manages general communications and the annual Weatherguide almanac calendar.
-Connie holds a bachelor’s degree in journalism and a master’s degree in liberal studies with an arts and literature concentration.
-She loves to travel with her two daughters and spends as much time as possible biking, dancing, practicing yoga, reading, cooking, and making art.
+She manages the annual Weatherguide almanac calendar and assists with communications.

 Kris Meyer, Program Coordinator